 - Metal – Use any products above.

 - Wood – Do not use bleach or steam cleaner.
 I prefer the vinegar mix.
 Let it soak into the wood to remove the odor fully.

 - Cloth material – Do not use bleach.

 5. Mask The Odor

-Now that you have cleaned the area thoroughly, you should mask the odor that is still present in the air.
+Now that you have cleaned the area thoroughly, you should mask the odor still in the air.

 You have ventilation, which is awesome, but I always use air fresheners or other products for odor control.

 - Ground coffee – Is an excellent odor absorber.

 - Charcoal – This is another awesome odor absorber.
 Add some charcoal in a bag and hang it in the local area.

 - Insense sticks – These can be very powerful at masking certain odors.
 Sometimes the odor can be overwhelming, but they work.

 - Air fresheners – These do what they should and freshen the air!

-When you have finished cleaning the rat urine, you will need to dispose of your used equipment.
+When cleaning the rat urine, you must dispose of your used equipment.

 I always dispose of the gloves, feet covers, coveralls (if they are disposable), and the sponges, etc that are used during the process.

-The key point is that you should dispose of any equipment that has potentially been exposed to rat urine.
+The key point is that you should dispose of any equipment potentially exposed to rat urine.
 Some of the equipment will be disposable, but some will need a deep, hot wash before you can use them again (such as the clothing you wear as you clean up the rat urine).

 Cleaning Rat Urine From Wood

-Cleaning rat uring from wood is a particularly challenging aspect of getting rid of rat urine odor!
+Cleaning rat urine from wood is particularly challenging to eliminate rat urine odor!
 Any liquid will soak into the wood, which makes it difficult to clean thoroughly.

 You have two options here.

 - Use the vinegar and olive oil mix.
 Clean the wood thoroughly with this mixture.
-Spray the mixture onto the wood and let it sink in for 20 minutes before continuing to clean.
+Spray the mixture onto the wood and let it soak for 20 minutes before cleaning.